-If a Coach is removed from their position, the Coaching Selection Committee shall be authorized to appoint an interim Coach, subject to subsequent ratification by the BCMHA Board.
+In the event that a Coach is removed from their position, the Coaching Selection Committee shall be authorized to appoint an interim Coach, subject to subsequent ratification by the BCMHA Board.

 6. TEAM FEES, FUNDRAISING, AND BUDGETS

 6.1.
 Application